umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Rich-Text-Editors/index.md

 ![List of formatting options in the Rich Text Editor](images/RTE-formatoptions.png)

-The pre-defined formats include 6 different heading sizes, specific styling for quote elements and for big text.
+The pre-defined formats include 6 sizes for headings, specific styling for quote elements and for big text.

 When adding images through the Rich Text Editor, the image will by default be added on a new line.
 Use the *Image Left* or *Image Right* format options to place image in the same line as the text.